The compact circumstellar material of SN 2024ggi: Another supernova with a pre-explosion effervescent zone and jet-driven explosion: The implication of

-The conclusion from the short discussion above is that the modelings of SN2024ggi and SN2023ixf suggest that the explosion mechanism of their progenitors was not the delayed neutrino explosion mechanism.
-Adding to this energetic consideration the challenge of the delayed neutrino mechanism to explain the point-symmetric morphologies of some CCSN remnants identified in the last two years (e.g., \citealt{BearSoker2024Cass, Soker2024NewA1987A, Soker2024Rev, Soker2024CFs}), I conclude that the most likely explosion mechanism of the progenitors of SN~2024ggi and SN~2023ixf was the jittering jets explosion mechanism (JJEM).
+The conclusion from the short discussion above is that the modelings of SN2024ggi and SN2023ixf suggest that the delayed neutrino mechanism might encounter some difficulties in explaining their explosion energy.
+Adding to this energetic consideration the challenge of the delayed neutrino mechanism to explain the point-symmetric morphologies of some CCSN remnants identified in the last two years (e.g., \citealt{BearSoker2024Cass, Soker2024NewA1987A, Soker2024Rev, Soker2024CFs}), I conclude with my view that the likely explosion mechanism of the progenitors of SN~2024ggi and SN~2023ixf was the jittering jets explosion mechanism (JJEM).
+In the JJEM, several to few tens of pairs of opposite jets with fully or partially stochastic varying directions explode the star.
+Neutrino heating exists but does not play the primary role in the explosion process.
+Intermittent accretion disks around the newly born neutron star launch the pairs of jets over $\simeq 0.5-10 \s$; one to few later pairs of jets are also possible (for more quantitative values of the JJEM see \citealt{Soker2024Keyhole}).
+The source of the stochastic angular momentum of the gas that the newly born neutron star accretes from the collapsing core is the convective motion in the silicon and oxygen-burning zones of the pre-collapse core.
+Instabilities above the neutron star and below the shock of the collapsing core at $\simeq 150 \km$ from the center amplify the angular momentum fluctuations of the convective motion.
+Such are the spiral modes of the standing accretion shock instability (for a recent study of this instability, see, e.g., \citealt{Buelletetal2023}).
 The JJEM can also account for the polarization of CCSNe and its correlation with the explosion energy (for the correlation, see \citealt{Nagaoetal2024b}), as well as for bipolar CCSNe (e.g., \citealt{Nagaoetal2024a}).